 Employers often scan resumes and cover letters for role-related keywords.
 Carefully review the job description and the company website for the formulas which you should include.
 For example, if the job description lists “time management” as the preferred quality, try to list relevant examples in your cover letter.

 5. Include relevant coursework

 If you have little to no job experience, your relevant coursework can be helpful for the job.
 Include your finished course relevant to the job description or industry.
 For example, if applying for a design internship, be sure to list your design courses and any significantly related activities.

-6. Call relevant skills.
+6. Call relevant skills

-The body of your cover letter where you can highlight relevant knowledge, skills, and education that will benefit the employer.
-Even if you do not have professional industry experience, you can include skills that you have previously worked on, jobs, volunteer positions, classes or projects that you have completed, or achievement in extracurricular activities.
+The body of your cover letter is where you can highlight relevant knowledge, skills, and education that will benefit the employer.
+Even if you do not have professional industry experience, you can include skills that you have previously worked on, jobs, volunteer positions, classes or projects that you have completed, or achievements in extracurricular activities.